vjb-collab/hpc-toolkit/docs/videos/healthcare-and-life-sciences/lysozyme-example/README.md

 # Lysozyme Example

-This example demonstrates a real life case of simulating the Lysozyme protein in water.
+This example demonstrates a simulating the Lysozyme protein in water.
 It uses the HCLS blueprint to run a multi-step GPU enabled gromacs run.